 - Remove all grid lines

-- Use direct labeling wherever possible, avoiding indirect look-up
+- Use direct labelling wherever possible, avoiding indirect look-up

 - Do use proper aspect ratio to minimize dramatic slopes effects